Blendify/blender-manual/blender_docs/manual/modeling/empties.rst

 Empties
 *******

-The "Empty" is a single coordinate point with no additional geometry.
+The "empty" is a single coordinate point with no additional geometry.
-Because an Empty has no volume and surface, it cannot be rendered.
+Because an empty has no volume and surface, it cannot be rendered.
 Still it can be used as a handle for many purposes.

 Selecting & Editing
 ===================

-An Empty can only be edited in *Object Mode*, which includes its transformation and parenting properties.
+An empty can only be edited in Object Mode, which includes its transformation and parenting properties.
 For other tools see the :doc:`Object section </scene_layout/object/index>`.

 Apply Scale :kbd:`Ctrl-A`
-   While Empties don't exactly have any object data attached to them which can be used for supporting "true" apply scale (i.e. with non-uniform scaling), they do have *Display Size* which controls how large the empties are displayed (before scaling).
+   While empties don't exactly have any object data attached to them which can be used for supporting "true" apply scale (i.e. with non-uniform scaling), they do have *Display Size* which controls how large the empties are displayed (before scaling).
 This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty *Display Size* to maintain the correct dimensions on that axis.